 - Ammonia is similarly present in household cleaners and cigarette smoke but its also surprisingly found in computer parts.
-It causes swelling of the lungs and larynx and chest pains and it can give you cough and a sore throat.
+It causes swelling of the lungs and larynx and chest pains and it can give you a cough and a sore throat.

 - Xylene is used to manufacture lacquers, plastics, glue and paint.
-It causes skin, eye and respiratory tract irritation You will also find it in leather products, cigarette smoke, and vehicle exhausts.
+It causes skin, eye and respiratory tract irritation.
+You will also find it in leather products, cigarette smoke, and vehicle exhausts.

 Each of these pollutants can be removed by at least one of the plants I list below and some plants are able to remove up to four of these pollutants.
 In general, as part of their respiratory process and photosynthesis plants draw carbon dioxide out of the air through small pores under their leaves called stomata.

 Through this very respiratory process, they are also able to remove the above listed pollutants from the air and synthesize them releasing oxygen and water back into the air.
 To get the most out of plants in removing air pollutants, NASA recommends 1 plant for every 100 sq ft of indoor space.
-Lets now look at the different plant.
+Let us now look at the different plant.